Bolam's mouse

 Bolam's mouse (Pseudomys bolami) is a species of nocturnal, burrowing rodent in the family Muridae that inhabits the semi arid and southern arid regions of Australia.
 It has a number of physiological and behavioural adaptations developed to cope with an extremely varied climate.
-Including the ability survive by extracting water from seeds alone, the production of highly concentrated urine, low water content faeces and nocturnal activity.
+These include the ability to survive by extracting water from seeds alone, the production of highly concentrated urine, low water content faeces and nocturnal activity.

 Description

 Bolam's mouse is the size of a house mouse although slimmer in appearance with larger eyes, feet and ears with a longer tail.
 It is also quieter than a house mouse when handled and lacks a musty odour.
 Other distinguishing features include the absence of notched upper incisors which are characteristic of the house mouse.
 The weight of males and females is between 9 and 16 grams.
 The body length is 50–80 mm with a tail length of 71–103 mm.
 The fur is a dull grey-brown that blends from white at the base to much darker at the tips.
 It is very similar in appearance to the sandy inland mouse, Pseudomys hermannsburgensis, but with a longer hindfoot (18.4–20.1 mm), 4–6 hairs per tail scale and longer ears (15.2–18.6 mm).